curv3d/dali/README.md

 ## Project Status
-We are in the planning stages for Demo 1, which will demonstrate high performance text rendering, combined with SDF shape operators that aren't available in widely used 2D rendering APIs.
+We are in the planning stages for Demo 1, which will demonstrate high performance text rendering, combined with SDF shape operators that aren't available in widely used 2D vector graphics APIs.

 * [Design ideas for Demo 1 (Text Rendering)](https://github.com/dali3d/dali/wiki/Text-Rendering-(Demo-1))
 * [Prior art](https://github.com/dali3d/dali/wiki/Prior-Art) that I've looked at while researching text rendering.